Licensed under a 3-clause BSD style license - see LICENSE.rst

 class _mapfunc: """ A function wrapper to support ProgressBar.map(). """ def __init__(self, func): self._func = func def __call__(self, i_arg): i, arg = i_arg return i, self._func(arg)

 [docs] class ProgressBar: """ A class to display a progress bar in the terminal.
 It is designed to be used either with the ``with`` statement:: with ProgressBar(len(items)) as bar: for item in enumerate(items): bar.update() or as a generator:: for item in ProgressBar(items): item.process() """ def __init__(self, total_or_items, ipython_widget=False, file=None): """ Parameters ---------- total_or_items : int or sequence If an int, the number of increments in the process being tracked.
-If a sequence, the items to iterate over. ipython_widget : bool, optional If `True`, the progress bar will display as an IPython notebook widget. file : writable file-like, optional The file to write the progress bar to.
+If a sequence, the items to iterate over. ipython_widget : bool, optional If `True`, the progress bar will display as an IPython notebook widget. file : :term:`file-like (writeable)`, optional The file to write the progress bar to.
 Defaults to `sys.stdout`.
-If ``file`` is not a tty (as determined by calling its `isatty` member, if any, or special case hacks to detect the IPython console), the progress bar will be completely silent. """ if file is None: file = _get_stdout() if not ipython_widget and not isatty(file): self.update = self._silent_update self._silent = True else: self._silent = False if isiterable(total_or_items): self._items = iter(total_or_items) self._total = len(total_or_items) else: try: self._total = int(total_or_items) except TypeError: raise TypeError("First argument must be int or sequence") else: self._items = iter(range(self._total)) self._file = file self._start_time = time.time() self._human_total = human_file_size(self._total) self._ipython_widget = ipython_widget self._signal_set = False if not ipython_widget: self._should_handle_resize = _CAN_RESIZE_TERMINAL and self._file.isatty() self._handle_resize() if self._should_handle_resize: signal.signal(signal.SIGWINCH, self._handle_resize) self._signal_set = True self.update(0) def _handle_resize(self, signum=None, frame=None): terminal_width = terminal_size(self._file)[1] self._bar_length = terminal_width - 37 def __enter__(self): return self def __exit__(self, exc_type, exc_value, traceback): if not self._silent: if exc_type is None: self.update(self._total) self._file.write("\n") self._file.flush() if self._signal_set: signal.signal(signal.SIGWINCH, signal.SIG_DFL) def __iter__(self): return self def __next__(self): try: rv = next(self._items) except StopIteration: self.__exit__(None, None, None) raise else: self.update() return rv
+If ``file`` is not a tty (as determined by calling its `isatty` member, if any, or special case hacks to detect the IPython console), the progress bar will be completely silent. """ if file is None: file = sys.stdout if not ipython_widget and not isatty(file): self.update = self._silent_update self._silent = True else: self._silent = False if isiterable(total_or_items): self._items = iter(total_or_items) self._total = len(total_or_items) else: try: self._total = int(total_or_items) except TypeError: raise TypeError("First argument must be int or sequence") else: self._items = iter(range(self._total)) self._file = file self._start_time = time.time() self._human_total = human_file_size(self._total) self._ipython_widget = ipython_widget self._signal_set = False if not ipython_widget: self._should_handle_resize = _CAN_RESIZE_TERMINAL and self._file.isatty() self._handle_resize() if self._should_handle_resize: signal.signal(signal.SIGWINCH, self._handle_resize) self._signal_set = True self.update(0) def _handle_resize(self, signum=None, frame=None): terminal_width = get_terminal_size().columns self._bar_length = terminal_width - 37 def __enter__(self): return self def __exit__(self, exc_type, exc_value, traceback): if not self._silent: if exc_type is None: self.update(self._total) self._file.write("\n") self._file.flush() if self._signal_set: signal.signal(signal.SIGWINCH, signal.SIG_DFL) def __iter__(self): return self def __next__(self): try: rv = next(self._items) except StopIteration: self.__exit__(None, None, None) raise else: self.update() return rv

 [docs] def update(self, value=None): """ Update progress bar via the console or notebook accordingly. """ # Update self.value if value is None: value = self._current_value + 1 self._current_value = value # Choose the appropriate environment if self._ipython_widget: self._update_ipython_widget(value) else: self._update_console(value)

 def _update_console(self, value=None): """ Update the progress bar to the given value (out of the total given to the constructor). """ if self._total == 0: frac = 1.0 else: frac = float(value) / float(self._total) file = self._file write = file.write if frac > 1: bar_fill = int(self._bar_length) else: bar_fill = int(float(self._bar_length) * frac) write("\r|") color_print("=" * bar_fill, "blue", file=file, end="") if bar_fill < self._bar_length: color_print(">", "green", file=file, end="") write("-" * (self._bar_length - bar_fill - 1)) write("|") if value >= self._total: t = time.time() - self._start_time prefix = " " elif value <= 0: t = None prefix = "" else: t = ((time.time() - self._start_time) * (1.0 - frac)) / frac prefix = " ETA " write(f" {human_file_size(value):>4s}/{self._human_total:>4s}") write(f" ({frac:>6.2%})") write(prefix) if t is not None: write(human_time(t)) self._file.flush() def _update_ipython_widget(self, value=None): """ Update the progress bar to the given value (out of a total given to the constructor).
-This method is for use in the IPython notebook 2+. """ # Create and display an empty progress bar widget, # if none exists. if not hasattr(self, "_widget"): # Import only if an IPython widget, i.e., widget in iPython NB from IPython import version_info if version_info[0] < 4: from IPython.html import widgets self._widget = widgets.FloatProgressWidget() else: _IPython.get_ipython() from ipywidgets import widgets self._widget = widgets.FloatProgress() from IPython.display import display display(self._widget) self._widget.value = 0 # Calculate percent completion, and update progress bar frac = value / self._total self._widget.value = frac * 100 self._widget.description = f" ({frac:>6.2%})" def _silent_update(self, value=None): pass
+This method is for use in the IPython notebook 2+. """ # Create and display an empty progress bar widget, # if none exists. if not hasattr(self, "_widget"): # Import only if an IPython widget, i.e., widget in iPython NB if not HAS_IPYWIDGETS: raise ModuleNotFoundError("ipywidgets is not installed") from ipywidgets import widgets self._widget = widgets.FloatProgress() from IPython.display import display display(self._widget) self._widget.value = 0 # Calculate percent completion, and update progress bar frac = value / self._total self._widget.value = frac * 100 self._widget.description = f" ({frac:>6.2%})" def _silent_update(self, value=None): pass

 [docs] @classmethod def map( cls, function, items, multiprocess=False, file=None, step=100, ipython_widget=False, multiprocessing_start_method=None, ): """Map function over items while displaying a progress bar with percentage complete.
 The map operation may run in arbitrary order on the items, but the results are returned in sequential order. :: def work(i): print(i) ProgressBar.map(work, range(50)) Parameters ---------- function : function Function to call for each step items : sequence Sequence where each element is a tuple of arguments to pass to *function*. multiprocess : bool, int, optional If `True`, use the `multiprocessing` module to distribute each task to a different processor core.
-If a number greater than 1, then use that number of cores. ipython_widget : bool, optional If `True`, the progress bar will display as an IPython notebook widget. file : writable file-like, optional The file to write the progress bar to.
+If a number greater than 1, then use that number of cores. ipython_widget : bool, optional If `True`, the progress bar will display as an IPython notebook widget. file : :term:`file-like (writeable)`, optional The file to write the progress bar to.
 Defaults to `sys.stdout`.
 If ``file`` is not a tty (as determined by calling its `isatty` member, if any), the scrollbar will be completely silent. step : int, optional Update the progress bar at least every *step* steps (default: 100).
 If ``multiprocess`` is `True`, this will affect the size of the chunks of ``items`` that are submitted as separate tasks to the process pool.
 A large step size may make the job complete faster if ``items`` is very long. multiprocessing_start_method : str, optional Useful primarily for testing; if in doubt leave it as the default.
 When using multiprocessing, certain anomalies occur when starting processes with the "spawn" method (the only option on Windows); other anomalies occur with the "fork" method (the default on Linux). """ if multiprocess: function = _mapfunc(function) items = list(enumerate(items)) results = cls.map_unordered( function, items, multiprocess=multiprocess, file=file, step=step, ipython_widget=ipython_widget, multiprocessing_start_method=multiprocessing_start_method, ) if multiprocess: _, results = zip(*sorted(results)) results = list(results) return results

 [docs] @classmethod def map_unordered( cls, function, items, multiprocess=False, file=None, step=100, ipython_widget=False, multiprocessing_start_method=None, ): """Map function over items, reporting the progress.
 Does a `map` operation while displaying a progress bar with percentage complete.
 The map operation may run on arbitrary order on the items, and the results may be returned in arbitrary order. :: def work(i): print(i) ProgressBar.map(work, range(50)) Parameters ---------- function : function Function to call for each step items : sequence Sequence where each element is a tuple of arguments to pass to *function*. multiprocess : bool, int, optional If `True`, use the `multiprocessing` module to distribute each task to a different processor core.
-If a number greater than 1, then use that number of cores. ipython_widget : bool, optional If `True`, the progress bar will display as an IPython notebook widget. file : writable file-like, optional The file to write the progress bar to.
+If a number greater than 1, then use that number of cores. ipython_widget : bool, optional If `True`, the progress bar will display as an IPython notebook widget. file : :term:`file-like (writeable)`, optional The file to write the progress bar to.
 Defaults to `sys.stdout`.
 If ``file`` is not a tty (as determined by calling its `isatty` member, if any), the scrollbar will be completely silent. step : int, optional Update the progress bar at least every *step* steps (default: 100).
 If ``multiprocess`` is `True`, this will affect the size of the chunks of ``items`` that are submitted as separate tasks to the process pool.
 A large step size may make the job complete faster if ``items`` is very long. multiprocessing_start_method : str, optional Useful primarily for testing; if in doubt leave it as the default.
-When using multiprocessing, certain anomalies occur when starting processes with the "spawn" method (the only option on Windows); other anomalies occur with the "fork" method (the default on Linux). """ # concurrent.futures import here to avoid import failure when running # in pyodide/Emscripten from concurrent.futures import ProcessPoolExecutor, as_completed results = [] if file is None: file = _get_stdout() with cls(len(items), ipython_widget=ipython_widget, file=file) as bar: if bar._ipython_widget: chunksize = step else: default_step = max(int(float(len(items)) / bar._bar_length), 1) chunksize = min(default_step, step) if not multiprocess or multiprocess < 1: for i, item in enumerate(items): results.append(function(item)) if (i % chunksize) == 0: bar.update(i) else: ctx = multiprocessing.get_context(multiprocessing_start_method) kwargs = dict(mp_context=ctx) with ProcessPoolExecutor( max_workers=( int(multiprocess) if multiprocess is not True else None ), **kwargs, ) as p: for i, f in enumerate( as_completed(p.submit(function, item) for item in items) ): bar.update(i) results.append(f.result()) return results
+When using multiprocessing, certain anomalies occur when starting processes with the "spawn" method (the only option on Windows); other anomalies occur with the "fork" method (the default on Linux). """ # concurrent.futures import here to avoid import failure when running # in pyodide/Emscripten from concurrent.futures import ProcessPoolExecutor, as_completed results = [] if file is None: file = sys.stdout with cls(len(items), ipython_widget=ipython_widget, file=file) as bar: if bar._ipython_widget: chunksize = step else: default_step = max(int(float(len(items)) / bar._bar_length), 1) chunksize = min(default_step, step) if not multiprocess or multiprocess < 1: for i, item in enumerate(items): results.append(function(item)) if (i % chunksize) == 0: bar.update(i) else: ctx = multiprocessing.get_context(multiprocessing_start_method) kwargs = dict(mp_context=ctx) with ProcessPoolExecutor( max_workers=( int(multiprocess) if multiprocess is not True else None ), **kwargs, ) as p: for i, f in enumerate( as_completed(p.submit(function, item) for item in items) ): bar.update(i) results.append(f.result()) return results

 [docs] class Spinner: """ A class to display a spinner in the terminal.
 It is designed to be used with the ``with`` statement:: with Spinner("Reticulating splines", "green") as s: for item in enumerate(items): s.update() """ _default_unicode_chars = "◓◑◒◐" _default_ascii_chars = "-/|\\" def __init__(self, msg, color="default", file=None, step=1, chars=None): """ Parameters ---------- msg : str The message to print color : str, optional An ANSI terminal color name.
-Must be one of: black, red, green, brown, blue, magenta, cyan, lightgrey, default, darkgrey, lightred, lightgreen, yellow, lightblue, lightmagenta, lightcyan, white. file : writable file-like, optional The file to write the spinner to.
+Must be one of: black, red, green, brown, blue, magenta, cyan, lightgrey, default, darkgrey, lightred, lightgreen, yellow, lightblue, lightmagenta, lightcyan, white. file : :term:`file-like (writeable)`, optional The file to write the spinner to.
 Defaults to `sys.stdout`.
-If ``file`` is not a tty (as determined by calling its `isatty` member, if any, or special case hacks to detect the IPython console), the spinner will be completely silent. step : int, optional Only update the spinner every *step* steps chars : str, optional The character sequence to use for the spinner """ if file is None: file = _get_stdout() self._msg = msg self._color = color self._file = file self._step = step if chars is None: if conf.unicode_output: chars = self._default_unicode_chars else: chars = self._default_ascii_chars self._chars = chars self._silent = not isatty(file) if self._silent: self._iter = self._silent_iterator() else: self._iter = self._iterator() def _iterator(self): chars = self._chars index = 0 file = self._file write = file.write flush = file.flush try_fallback = True terminal_width = terminal_size(self._file)[1] if len(self._msg) > terminal_width: message = self._msg[: terminal_width - 8] + " ..." else: message = self._msg while True: write("\r") color_print(message, self._color, file=file, end="") write(" ") try: if try_fallback: write = _write_with_fallback(chars[index], write, file) else: write(chars[index]) except UnicodeError: # If even _write_with_fallback failed for any reason just give # up on trying to use the unicode characters chars = self._default_ascii_chars write(chars[index]) try_fallback = False # No good will come of using this again flush() yield for i in range(self._step): yield index = (index + 1) % len(chars) def __enter__(self): return self def __exit__(self, exc_type, exc_value, traceback): file = self._file write = file.write flush = file.flush if not self._silent: write("\r") color_print(self._msg, self._color, file=file, end="") if exc_type is None: color_print(" [Done]", "green", file=file) else: color_print(" [Failed]", "red", file=file) flush() def __iter__(self): return self def __next__(self): next(self._iter)
+If ``file`` is not a tty (as determined by calling its `isatty` member, if any, or special case hacks to detect the IPython console), the spinner will be completely silent. step : int, optional Only update the spinner every *step* steps chars : str, optional The character sequence to use for the spinner """ if file is None: file = sys.stdout self._msg = msg self._color = color self._file = file self._step = step if chars is None: if conf.unicode_output: chars = self._default_unicode_chars else: chars = self._default_ascii_chars self._chars = chars self._silent = not isatty(file) if self._silent: self._iter = self._silent_iterator() else: self._iter = self._iterator() def _iterator(self): chars = self._chars index = 0 file = self._file write = file.write flush = file.flush try_fallback = True terminal_width = get_terminal_size().columns if len(self._msg) > terminal_width: message = self._msg[: terminal_width - 8] + " ..." else: message = self._msg while True: write("\r") color_print(message, self._color, file=file, end="") write(" ") try: if try_fallback: write = _write_with_fallback(chars[index], write, file) else: write(chars[index]) except UnicodeError: # If even _write_with_fallback failed for any reason just give # up on trying to use the unicode characters chars = self._default_ascii_chars write(chars[index]) try_fallback = False # No good will come of using this again flush() yield for i in range(self._step): yield index = (index + 1) % len(chars) def __enter__(self): return self def __exit__(self, exc_type, exc_value, traceback): file = self._file write = file.write flush = file.flush if not self._silent: write("\r") color_print(self._msg, self._color, file=file, end="") if exc_type is None: color_print(" [Done]", "green", file=file) else: color_print(" [Failed]", "red", file=file) flush() def __iter__(self): return self def __next__(self): next(self._iter)

 [docs] def update(self, value=None): """Update the spin wheel in the terminal.
 Parameters ---------- value : int, optional Ignored (present just for compatibility with `ProgressBar.update`). """ next(self)